 If you are looking to do some serious shopping then you should head to Bridgetown, the capital city of Barbados.
 This is located on the south coast of the island in the parish of St. Michael.
-The main street for shopping in Bridgetown is called Broad Street, where you will find department stores such as Cave Shepherd who sell clothing for men, women and children.
+The main street for shopping in Bridgetown is called Broad Street, where you will find department stores such as Cave Shepherd who sell clothing for men, women, and children.

-They also have a wide range of electronic goods, all of which can be purchased at duty free prices, which can save you up to 50% of what you would expect to pay in your home country.
+They also have a wide range of electronic goods, all of which can be purchased at duty-free prices, which can save you up to 50% of what you would expect to pay in your home country.
 One thing to be aware of is that most of the goods have originated in the USA so these goods may not work in your home country if you are from Europe.

-Just along from Cave Shepherd on Broad Street, you will find The Royal Shop, who are leading jewelers who sell designer watches such as Mavado, diamonds and ornaments such as fine Italian figurines, all of these can be purchased at heavily discounted duty free prices.
+Just along from Cave Shepherd on Broad Street, you will find The Royal Shop, who are leading jewelers who sell designer watches such as Mavado, diamonds, and ornaments such as fine Italian figurines, all of these can be purchased at heavily discounted duty-free prices.

-For ladies clothing you will find a boutique in Da Costa’s Mall called Dingolay.
+For ladies clothing, you will find a boutique in Da Costa’s Mall called Dingolay.
 They have an excellent range of clothing for both formal and casual occasion with the focus on Caribbean living and temperature.
 They also have a great selection of shoes and handbags.

-Behind Broad Street, you will find Swan Street, which is a favourite with locals for clothes and shoe shopping.
+Behind Broad Street, you will find Swan Street, which is a favorite with locals for clothes and shoe shopping.
 The stores here offer fashion items at very discounted prices and this is where Bajan’s head to buy their outfits for a night out in Barbados.

 The beauty of shopping in Bridgetown is that you will find many designer items at discounted prices alongside street vendors selling local art and crafts, which make great souvenirs to take home.